TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-playwright.md

 });
 ```

+I'm happy.
+It's concise and very readable.

 # Developer Experience

-* Codegen is useful to record something that works as a starting point that you then refine
+Codegen is a great tool to help you get started.
+Record an interaction with your app.
+Copy the generated test code and paste it into your test as a starting point that you then refine.
+Get recommendations for locators to use, or try out your own ideas and see the corresponding elements highlighted.

-* VS Code extension is fantastic
-* Run test direct from VS Code editor with option to pop up browser to see what's happening
-* As you edit locator, corresponding element is highlighted in browser
+The VS Code extension is even better.
+You can record interactions directly into your source code.
+Run your test direct from the VS Code editor with the option to pop up a browser to see what's happening.
+As you edit locators, the corresponding elements are highlighted in the browser.

-* Most of the codegen tools are also available from the Playwright tab in VS Code
-* `webServer` option in playwright config file lets you specify how to start local dev server, e.g. `npm run dev`
+The `webServer` option in the Playwright config file lets you specify how to start a local dev server.
+In my case it's `npm run dev`.
+I'm [using Vite]({% link _posts/2023-10-23-bootstrapping-vite.md %}), which defaults to port 5173 for dev.

-* Then `npx playwright test` on command line or during CI will start server, run tests, shutdown server
+Running `npx playwright test` on the command line will start the server, run the tests and shut it down when done.
-* Setting the `reuseExistingServer` option means Playwright will use any existing server running on the specified port rather than erroring out
-* Playwright tests will run against a dev server you started manually, or use their own server

 ```ts
 {